Frequently asked questions

 • Import file does not work.

-• Export to Excel does not work from any workflow—for example, color-coded maps, smart map search, suitability analysis, comparison reports, and points of interest search.
+• Export to Excel does not work from any workflow—for example, color-coded maps, smart map search, suitability analysis, benchmark comparisons, and points of interest search.

 • Image option under Create PDF or image does not work.